TomaszWoloszyn983/mood-design-gift-shop/README.md

 ### Summary Page

 The Summary Page is displayed after the order is succesfully completed.
 It contains all information provided by the user.
-SUch as orders details, shipping details, orders value and delivery costs.
+Such as orders details, shipping details, orders value and delivery costs.

 ![Summary Page](documentation/images/summary.jpg)